-If you own an aircraft, using the right oil and knowing when change it are some of the most significant things you can do to keep an engine running to (or beyond) the manufacturer's recommended TBO.
+If you own an aircraft, using the right oil and knowing when to change it is some of the most significant things you can do to keep an engine running to (or beyond) the manufacturer's recommended TBO.

 Figuring out which oil to use requires understanding a few concepts—notably, the type of oil (straight mineral, ashless-dispersant or synthetic), viscosity and additives.
 Which type to use also depends on what kind of engine you have and what kind of flying you do.
-Starting with the traditional horizontally opposed piston engines used in most GA airplanes, and then move on to more exotic alternatives.
+Starting with the traditional horizontally opposed piston engines used in most GA aircraft, and then moving on to more exotic alternatives.

 But first, WARNING: Before changing the oil in your aircraft, check the owner's manual!
 It may specify particular oils.
 More likely, it will provide general guidance, or refer to a service bulletin (SB) or service instruction (SI) from the engine manufacturer.